Undergraduate Research

 - Dunn Civil Liberties Project has the goal of enhancing knowledge of civil liberties and encouraging future generations of graduates to devote their time to advancing civil liberties causes.

-- International Justice Lab (IJL) brings together faculty and students from across the United States to conduct collaborative research on human rights, transitional justice, and international law and courts.
+- International Justice Lab (IJL) brings together faculty and students from across the United States to conduct research on human rights, transitional justice, and international law and courts.
+We aim to produce high-quality social science research that is relevant to policy makers, practitioners, and civil society advocates.

 - Omnibus Project coordinates and streamlines the development of a student subject pool for faculty and student research.